colgiati/music-tagger/README.md

 # music-tagger

 Little python library to help with tagging music files.
 Recursively tags files in a given folder.
+**Currently only works with .mp3 and .flac files.**
+Uses [mutagen](https://mutagen.readthedocs.io) to handle the tagging.

 ## Setup